-iPhone X vs XS: What's the difference and should you upgrade?
+iPhone X vs XS: What's the difference and should you upgrade to a newer model?

 If you’re currently using an iPhone X, then you know how great of a phone it is.
 And that alone may have you asking if you should upgrade.
 Keep reading, and we’ll compare the iPhone X and XS to see what stands between the two phones.